 For any CARE accounts that qualify for underpin protection, you do a final underpin calculation at the final underpin date.

+For some CARE accounts, you may need to check again to see whether the account still qualifies (or has started qualifying) for underpin protection (see section 2).

-section 2You use the provisional assumed benefits and underpin amount values you calculated at the underpin date for the account.
+You use the provisional assumed benefits and underpin amount you calculated at the underpin date for the account.
 See section 3 for how to calculate these.

 Depending on the reason for the final underpin date, the calculation could change: